Tretinoin and Salicylic Acid: How to Use Them Together

 Avoid Side Effects

-When you combine salicylic acid and tretinoin, it’s essential that you keep an eye out for side effects like irritation and redness.
+When you combine salicylic acid and tretinoin, you must watch for side effects like irritation and redness.

 If you notice any of these symptoms, stop using these actives until your skin recovers fully.